frob/frob.github.com/content/posts/2016-10-24-lets-take-a-look-at-webvr-with--aframe.md

 ### Billboards and custom components

 Unfortunately, A-Frame doesn't support billboard components out-of-the-box.
-But it is built on an [enitty-component-system pattern](https://aframe.io/docs/0.3.0/docs/core) (which they repeat all over their FAQ page).
+But it is built on an [entity-component-system pattern](https://aframe.io/docs/0.3.0/docs/core) (which they repeat all over their FAQ page).
 So adding a component type is somewhat trivial.
 Take a look at a [random billboard component from github](https://github.com/blairmacintyre/aframe-look-at-billboard-component).

 I am not going to go through how to create new components or even include the source code here.
 Take a look for yourself, it is only 165 lines and it really isn't all that complicated.
 Maybe if I ever need to write a new custom component I will do a writeup about it.